sebmerkt/ride-share-compare/README.md

 ## Introduction

 Ride-share providers like Lyft and Uber are getting more and more popular.
 As the market grows, more ride-share and mobility providers join this trend.
-Ride-share users want to be able to compare different providers according to their current needs.
-Whether they need their ride to arrive fast or be cheap, Ride-Share-Compare will give users all the information to make an informed choice.
+Ride-share users want to be able to compare different providers according to their current needs without checking every providers application.
+Whether they need their ride to arrive fast or be cheap, Ride-Share-Compare will give users all the information to make an informed decision.

 ![User interface](/images/application.png "Application")